Skip to main content

 What is chronic pain?

-What does chronic pain feel like?
+What do symptoms of chronic pain feel like?

-Descriptions of pain include
+Descriptions of pain symptoms include:

 • Aching